a-paxton/Gensim-LSI-Word-Similarities/README.md

 # Gensim-LSI-Word-Similarities
-Generate word-word similarities from Gensim's latent semantic indexing (Python)
+A simple little function to create word-word similarities from Gensim's latent semantic indexing in Python.

+# Requires:
+Gensim
+Pandas
+SciPy